MandicReally/Neptune2/README.md

 Config file provided (Config File - READ README FIRST.txt) is for installation of the ANTCLABS BL Touch on the Elegoo Neptune 2 ONLY.

+- If you choose to use the pre-configured file, just rename it to "elegoo.txt" and place that on your SD card.
+Insert SD Card into an OFF Neptune 2, then turn it on.
+Done.

 Requires BL Touch Mount (provided Config is for this SPECIFIC mount.):

 ---------------------------------------------------------------------------------------------------------------------------------------